 Medical doctors working in low resource settings face many challenges in providing health care and organising humanitarian medical interventions.
-Though such exposure provides them with an immense acumen of hands-on experience, their opportunities to formal continued medical education are limited.
-At present, there are few available high-quality postgraduate teaching of clinical and public health programs providing the breadth and detail of a diploma or masters in tropical medicine and global health.
+Though such exposure provides them with a wealth of hands-on experience, their opportunities to progress in formal medical education are limited.
+At present, there are few available high-quality postgraduate courses of clinical and public health programs providing the breadth and detail of a diploma or masters in tropical medicine and global health.
 The costs of courses that are available are often high.
 In addition, due to the increased workload, most doctors are engaged in the field, limiting their access to full-time postgraduate education.
-Further, most of the countries are in the stage of epidemiologic transition where the morbidity of tropical diseases is compounded by the increasing burden of non-communicable diseases, which needs training tailored to the unique challenges faced by the medical personnel.
-As a solution to this quandary, MSF collaborates with academic institutions to create a blended learning course in global health through online teaching with a strong focus on the principles, standards, and experiences with humanitarian medical interventions.
+Furthermore, many countries are in the stage of epidemiologic transition where the morbidity of tropical diseases is compounded by the increasing burden of non-communicable diseases.
+These complex needs call for training tailored to the unique challenges faced by these medical personnel.
+MSF collaborates with academic institutions to create a blended learning course in global health through online teaching with a strong focus on humanitarian medicine